-Michael B. Richings is the Chair of the Board and is considered under securities laws to be an independent director.
+Tracy A. Stevenson is the Chair of the Board and is considered under securities laws to be an independent director.
 All of the members of the Corporate Governance and Nominating Committee, the Audit Committee and the Compensation Committee are independent directors and each of such committees meets regularly without management present.
-The Board has reviewed the Corporation's current Board leadership structure in light of the composition of the Board, the Corporation's size, the nature of the Corporation's business, the regulatory framework under which the Corporation operates, the Corporation's share base, the Corporation's peer group and other relevant factors, and has determined that having a non-executive Chair of the Board with the valuable experience and knowledge of the Corporation that Mr. Richings possesses (as a former executive of the Corporation) is currently the most appropriate leadership structure for the Corporation.
+The Board has reviewed the Corporation's current Board leadership structure in light of the composition of the Board, the Corporation's size, the nature of the Corporation's business, the regulatory framework under which the Corporation operates, the Corporation's share base, the Corporation's Peer Group (as defined below) and other relevant factors, and has determined that having a non-executive Chair of the Board is currently the most appropriate leadership structure for the Corporation.

 The Board believes that adequate structures and processes are in place to facilitate the functioning of the Board independently of the Corporation's management.
-The independent directors met together without management present three times during 2020.
+The independent directors met together without management present six times during 2023.
 The regularly scheduled committee meetings give the independent directors the opportunity for open and frank discussions on all matters they consider relevant, including an assessment of their own performance.
-In addition, the Audit Committee meets periodically with the Corporation's auditor without management present.
+In addition, the Audit Committee meets regularly with the Corporation's auditor without management present.
 Accordingly, the Board believes that there is adequate leadership by the independent directors.